 To ensure British Columbia leads the world in Tourism and Hospitality Education.

 To achieve these aims, LinkBC leverages the strength of its education network towards the following goals.
 Click on a title to learn more:

-These activities will be detailed in the next iteration of our strategic plan, to be released in 2014.
+These activities will be revised in the next iteration of our strategic plan, to be released in 2014.

 Morgan Westcott, General Manager

 A graduate of the BCIT tourism marketing program, Morgan holds a BA in English, an MA in Tourism Management, and has management-level experience in cultural tourism promotions, food & beverage operations, and special events.

 Morgan manages LinkBC's operations, staff and strategic direction.
 She oversees projects and events including the annual Case Competition, Student-Industry Rendezvous, Project Change, and the Study Tourism in BC Marketing Plan.

 Morgan also helms the organization's communications strategy including print and electronic newsletters and reports, social media, brochures, web development, and trade promotions.

 Adrian Dhalla, Membership and Events Officer